Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/int_sec_audit.md

 layout: default
 ---

-# Control and Compliance Checklist for a Fictional Toy Company | GRC (Governance, Risk & Compliance)
+# Internal Security Audit for a Fictional Toy Company | GRC (Governance, Risk & Compliance)

 In this exercise from the Google Cybersecurity Professional Certificate, I simulated being an IT auditor for `Botium Toys`, a small U.S. toy company that is expanding its online presence.
 The scenario involved reviewing the company’s `security posture` to support its growing international market.
 My goal was to assess the IT manager’s scope, goals, and risk assessment for an internal `security audit`, focused on identifying risks, ensuring compliance (particularly with online payment and E.U. regulations), and recommending steps to `strengthen the company’s security posture`.